 Here’s 7 simple ways we can all pay more compassion to animals

 Our work with rescue cats and with rescue groups such as Mini Kitty Commune and others also reminds us that not all animals are that fortunate.
 There are many family pets that start their lives abandoned, homeless and sometimes even abused.
 Wildlife in Wahroonga is also common, as is finding scared and injured wildlife and/or their young after falls, car accidents and tangles with pollution via urban living.

 We have a commitment not only as a Wahroonga animal hospital but as animal lovers generally to help in these situations where we can.

 You can help, too.
 It’s as simple as considering a rescue cat from us or places like Mini Kitty Commune.
 Some of the places we work with are featured on our blog.
-You can also help by bringing injured wildlife to Fox Valley vets and/or contacting WIRES and/or Sydney Wildlife.

 You’d be surprised how much of a difference you can make in an animal’s life through adoption.
 Or how much of an impact you can have on an animal’s health outcomes by acting quickly when they need help the most.

 At this Wahroonga animal hospital, we’re pretty lucky.
 We see incredibly loved and looked after family pets and wildlife coming through the doors all the time.
 Both our vets Dr Alex and Dr Katie also have their own menageries and through the vet hospital, animal advocacy and cattery respectively, our vets spend more than just clinic hours working with animals.
 Our vet nurses are chosen because they too love animals.
 So for the most part, seeing animals receive love and affection is a given.

 Sometimes though, we think we love our pets when perhaps the kind of love they’d like is still out of reach.

 Help by loving your family pet in a positive manner.
 You can do this by:

 Keeping their diet consistent and free from human treats